Documentation for the ratpoints program: Fine-tuning the parameters

 \section{Fine-tuning the parameters}

 For large computations, it may be a good idea to try to find the best (or at least, a good) combination of parameters for the given kind of data.
-The default values are chosen for optimal performance on an {\tt Intel(R) Core(TM)2 CPU T7200@2.00GHz}, for random genus~2 curves with small coefficients and a height bound of $2^{14} - 1$.
+The default values are chosen for optimal performance on my current laptop for random genus~2 curves with small coefficients and a height bound of $100\,000$.
 For your machine and input data, other values may be better.
-You can replace the {\tt testdata.h} file with your own collection of test data (and edit {\tt rptest.c} if necessary to adapt the degree and height settings) and then time {\tt ./rptest -z} (the \verb+-z+ option suppresses the output) for various combinations of the parameter settings. {\tt rptest} accepts most of the optional parameters of {\tt ratpoints}, in particular the \verb+-p+, \verb+-N+, \verb+-n+, \verb+-F+ and \verb+-S+ parameters, so you can easily change the parameters used on the command line.
-In addition, there is an option \verb+-h+ $H$ to change the default height bound.
+You can replace the \texttt{testdata.h} file with your own collection of test data (and edit \texttt{rptest.c} if necessary to adapt the degree and height settings) and then time \texttt{./rptest -z} (the \verb+-z+ option suppresses the output) for various combinations of the parameter settings. \texttt{rptest} accepts most of the optional parameters of \texttt{ratpoints}, in particular the \verb+-p+, \verb+-N+, \verb+-n+, \verb+-F+ and \verb+-S+ parameters, so you can easily change the parameters used on the command line.
+In addition, there is an option \verb+-h+ $H$ to change the default height bound and an option \verb+-m+ $m$ that causes the program to repeat the computations $m$~times.

-Once you have found a good set of parameter values for your application, you can hard-code them as defaults into {\tt ratpoints} by changing the definitions in {\tt ratpoints.h} (and then {\tt make distclean all test}), or you can use them to fill the {\tt ratpoints\_args} structure for your call to {\tt find\_points}.
+Once you have found a good set of parameter values for your application, you can hard-code them as defaults into \texttt{ratpoints} by changing the definitions in \texttt{ratpoints.h} (and then \texttt{make distclean all test}), or you can use them to fill the \texttt{ratpoints\_args} structure for your call to \texttt{find\_points}.

-As a number to compare against, on my laptop with the CPU above, {\tt make test} takes about 6.6~seconds.
-To put this into perspective, note that this means that some 24~points are tested on average per CPU cycle.